Living With A Serious Illness – Dave’s Story

 3. Will I be healed, or is this unto death?

 During this emotional processing, my lung condition stabilized.
-I was holding steady at 30-40% capacity and began to see God’s hand change me and cause me to see how I could help others.
+I was holding steady at 30-40% capacity and began to see God’s hand change me and motivate me to see how I could help others.
 God revealed to me that by serving others through Him, I would be renewed.
 I discovered that I had a Special Assignment to fulfill, regardless of how long I lived.

 I found myself embracing my life’s situation.
 I believed in my spirit and in the Word of God that this illness was not unto death.
 I began to view this situation as a very private and personal “dance with God.”
 I can honestly say now, “It is well with my soul.”